stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 * Using 1 Action, you can command the familiar to take the Strike action.
 * The familiar’s weapon attacks are considered magical for the purpose of overcoming immunity and resistance to non-magical attacks.
 * If the familiar forces a creature to make a saving throw, it uses your spell save DC.
-* When the familiar takes damage, you can use your reaction to grant it resistance against that damage.
+* When the familiar takes damage, you can use a free action to grant it resistance against that damage.
+You can grant this resistance once per round.
+When you roll initiative or at the end of your turn, you need to declare a creature's attacks will trigger this action.
+Otherwise, this ability will occur on the first instance of your familiar taking damage.

 ### Lance of Lethargy